Bipolar Disorder Treatment Specialist in Creve Coeur, Independence and Columbia, MO

 How do you treat bipolar disorder?

 Despite being a relatively common mental health condition, bipolar disorder can be difficult to diagnose, which is why it is so important to seek professional medical help as soon as you or a loved one notices that there is something wrong with your emotional well-being.
 At Success Health System, we offer diagnosis and ongoing treatment for patients with manic and depressive symptoms that could be indicative of bipolar disorder.
-We offer comprehensive, compassionate care at our convenient locations in Creve Coeur MO, St. Louis MO, Independence MO, Columbia MO, and Olathe KS.
+We offer comprehensive, compassionate care at our convenient locations in Creve Coeur MO, Independence MO and Columbia MO.

 Symptoms for bipolar disorder can vary depending on the individual and how severe their condition is.
 The most obvious and common symptom is a tendency toward extreme mood swings.
 Often, these quick changes will be first noticed by friends or family as a person’s outlook and behavior can change quickly and drastically.
 While many people may think that these mood swings will mean a person is either very happy or very depressed, it can actually point toward manic behavior that may manifest not only as a happy and positive attitude, but as obsessive or repetitive behavior, insomnia, and hyper-focus on a specific task or subject.
 Patients with bipolar disorder may also exhibit symptoms of depression, and could experience paranoia or panic if their condition worsens or goes untreated.